 Students are not ordinarily admitted to graduate work leading to an M.S. degree, but the master's program is available.
 All master's programs for the degree in chemistry must include at least 40 units of chemical research and at least 30 units of advanced courses in science.
 The remaining electives may be satisfied by advanced work in any area of mathematics, science, engineering, or humanities, or by chemical research.
-Two copies of a satisfactory thesis describing this research, including a one-page digest or summary of the main results obtained, must be submitted to the divisional graduate secretary at least two weeks before the degree is to be conferred.
-The copies of the thesis should be prepared according to the directions formulated by the Dean of Graduate Studies for the Ph.D. thesis and should be accompanied by a statement approving the thesis, signed by the student's Candidacy Committee and by the chairman of the Committee on Graduate Study of the division.
+Two copies of a satisfactory thesis describing this research, including a one-page digest or summary of the main results obtained, must be submitted to the divisional graduate secretary at least ten days before the degree is to be conferred.
+The copies of the thesis should be prepared according to the directions formulated by the Dean of Graduate Studies and should be accompanied by a statement approving the thesis, signed by the staff member directing the research and by the chairman of the Committee on Graduate Study of the division.